 Written as 2/- or sometimes 2s (or 2s 0d).

 10 florins made one pound

 A much loved coin, 8 of these totalled up to an "old" pound.
 The half crown value was two shillings and sixpence, written as 2/6, or 2s 6d.

-The remaining currency was in paper format; ten shilling note, pound note, five pound note, etc. Of these, the ten shilling note has now gone.
+The remaining currency was in paper format; ten shilling note, pound note, five pound note, etc. Of these, the ten shilling note has now gone, replaced by the 50p coin.
+The first decimal pound coins were introduced in 1983 and were round in shape; they circulated alongside the paper £1 note until the latter was withdrawn in 1988.
 Other things that collectors may like to look out for are the decimal coins sets and the "farewell" sets, as shown below:

 UPDATE: We've had some feedback on this article, offering extra details, so they have been included here.
 The old sixpence continued for some while in circulation, as two and a half new pence.
 The florin and shilling remained valid currency (10p and 5p equivalents) until the decimal coins were reduced in size; they (florin, shilling and larger decimal) were then demonetized in the 1990s.
 The size of the 50p coin was also reduced in 1997.